3. Credit for prior learning

 An exemption may be granted for a co-op semester from a successful PLAR assessment.
 The learning outcome must match at least 80 per cent of the outcomes of Georgian College’s co-op semester.
 For all co-op programs, you must complete at least one co-op semester while at Georgian College to ensure you meet residency requirements (Section 6.1.1 Co-op residency requirement).

 Micro-credentials are non-credit learning, and you cannot use them for transfer credit exemptions toward a credit program.
-If you have completed a micro-credential or micro-credential course(s) at an accredited and recognized institution, they may be considered for exemption through the PLAR process.
+If you have completed a micro-credential or micro-credential course(s), they may be considered for exemption through the PLAR process.

 If you wish to be assessed for PLAR to receive an exemption, you must submit a petition through the Transfer Experience System.
-To ensure decisions are made prior to registration, the petition and any supporting documents should be received at least two months (60 days) before the beginning of the term.
-You must pay a fee at the time of submitting your petition.
-The fee is non-refundable even if the PLAR assessment is not successful.
+To ensure decisions are made prior to registration, the petition and any supporting documents should be received (see 3.5 CPL exemption deadlines).
+For each PLAR assessment that is completed, a non-refundable fee is applied to your student account; even if the assessment is not successful.

-Advanced standing applies when you can use relevant postsecondary credits from recognized or accredited institutions (transfer credits) and/or relevant life and/or learning experience (PLAR) toward course exemptions in your Georgian College program to place you in a semester beyond first semester.
+Advanced standing applies when you can use relevant prior learning toward course exemptions in your Georgian College program to place you in a semester beyond first semester.

-Obtaining advanced standing does not imply admission to a specific program.
-You must apply through the standard admissions application process whereby admission to a program is based on meeting admission requirements and program seat availability (Section 2 Admissions).
+You must apply through the standard admissions application process whereby admission to a program is based on meeting admission requirements and program seat availability (Section 2.
+Admissions).

 Below are the requirements, by credential type, that you must meet to be considered for advanced standing.
 Most courses are evaluated on an individual basis.